-For the last couple of years, I’ve always commented that “I’d love to eat a mostly raw diet, if it wasn’t so damn time-consuming and expensive.”
-This is a cop-out.
+For the last couple of years, I’ve always commented that “I’d love to eat a mostly raw diet, if it wasn’t so time-consuming and expensive.”
+This is a little bit of a cop-out.
 Yes, eating mostly raw does require a decent amount of prep work in terms of cutting veggies, for example.
 And yes, some produce is pretty pricey.
-Umm, $5 organic red peppers?!
+(Umm, $5 organic red peppers?!)
 But you know what?
-With a little planning, smart shopping, and a shift in mindset, it’s 100% accessible and worth it to me.
+With a little planning, smart shopping, and a shift in mindset, it can be 100% accessible and worth it.

-I’ve received a few requests to show what a day of eats looks like on the CSD, so here’s a general idea of what I’m eating (and please keep in mind that this is an eating style that works for me)…
+I’ve received a few requests to show what a day of eats looks like on the Crazy Sexy Diet, so here’s a general idea of what I’m eating (and please keep in mind that this is an eating style that works for me)…

 First thing in the morning:

 Glass of water with lemon.
 Green or peppermint tea.

 Green Smoothie or Juice (at least 16 oz)—mostly vegetables (usually a mix of romaine, celery, carrot, kale, cucumber, etc) and some fruit (grapefruit, lemon, apple, or whatever I’m feeling that day).
 I’ll add half an avocado and/or frozen banana if I’m making a smoothie.